 Hi!
 I’m Crystal.

 Looking for the right counselor can be hard and I bet you have lots of questions about me.
-Below are some common questions folks ask about me.
+Below are some common questions folks ask.

 Who do you work with?